AndrewFreemantle/fatlemon.co.uk/_posts/2011/2011-11-05-wtv-automatic-date-based-version-numbering-for-net-with-whentheversion.md

 #### Finally

 Comments and suggestions are welcome here or on the [projects issue tracker over at GitHub](https://github.com/AndrewFreemantle/When-The-Version/issues "WhenTheVersion - Issue tracker at GitHub").
-I hope you find it useful :smiley:
+I hope you find it useful <i class="fa fa-smile-o"></i>